rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 Figure 1: Fragment of schema.org dataset schema[^6].

-The W3C DCAT[^7] is a schema for data sets that is used by many repositories such as data.gov.
-There are still other descriptive frameworks for data sets such as the DataCite[^8] metadata schema and the Inter-university Consortium for Political and Social Research Data Documentation Initiative (ICPSR DDI) discussed below (Section 4.1).
+The W3C DCAT[^7] is a schema standard for data sets that is used by many repositories such as data.gov.
+Other structured frameworks for data sets include the DataCite[^8] metadata schema and the Inter-university Consortium for Political and Social Research Data Documentation Initiative (ICPSR DDI) discussed below (Section 4.1).
 The catalog specifications provide a flexible framework.
 For instance, DCAT allows the inclusion of metadata elements drawn from domain schema and ontologies.
 Some of these domain schemas are widely used resources which DCAT refers to as assets.
 For instance, spatial relationships are often modeled by the Federal Geographic Data Committee (FGDC) standard.[^9]